I've Told Ev'ry Little Star

-"I've Told Ev'ry Little Star" is a popular song with music by Jerome Kern and lyrics by Oscar Hammerstein II, published in 1932.
-The song was introduced in the musical Music in the Air.
-The first hit recording of the song was released in 1932 by Jack Denny and His Waldorf-Astoria Orchestra, featuring the vocals of Paul Small.
-It has since been recorded and sampled by many artists, including Mac Miller on the track "Knock Knock" from his 2010 mixtape K.I.D.S..
+"I've Told Ev'ry Little Star" is a popular song with music by Jerome Kern and lyrics by Oscar Hammerstein II, introduced in the 1932 musical Music in the Air.

+History

+Kern was inspired to write the song's melody by a bird singing outside his bedroom window.
+He sang it over and over to himself, but then, having retired late, went back to sleep, and couldn't remember it when he awoke again.
+Fortunately the bird returned the next morning and Kern was ready with a pencil and index card.

+The song became the center of Music in the Airs plot.
+It is written at the beginning of the show by two of the characters, a music teacher and schoolmaster in a small town in Bavaria, also inspired by a bird, and by the sound of the music teacher's daughter bringing him breakfast.
+They and other villagers take the song to Munich to find a publisher, and musical comedy complications ensue.

+"Ev'ry Little Star" even played a small role in the story of Kern's own life.
+On November 5, 1945, Kern experienced a cerebral hemorrhage and collapsed on the sidewalk in New York City.
+He clung to life in an oxygen tent for six days.
+On November 11, his songwriting partner Oscar Hammerstein II, on watch at Kern's bedside, sang the song, which Kern had said was one of his favorites, into Kern's ear.
+Accounts vary as to whether Kern responded, but he died shortly thereafter.

+Recordings

+The first hit recording of the song was released in 1932 by Jack Denny and His Waldorf-Astoria Orchestra.
+It has since been recorded by many artists, most notably Linda Scott.

 Linda Scott version

-The best-known recording is the 1961 hit by Linda Scott, titled "I've Told Every Little Star", which reached No. 3 on the United States' Billboard Hot 100 chart.
+The best-known recording is the 1961 teen pop hit by Linda Scott, titled "I've Told Every Little Star", which reached No. 3 on the United States' Billboard Hot 100 chart.
 Scott's version reached No. 1 in the Philippines, South Africa, and Sweden.
 Scott's version also reached No. 1 in Denmark, in a tandem ranking with Gitte Hænning's version.

 The single was ranked No. 33 on Cash Box's "Top 100 Chart Hits of 1961" and No. 74 on Billboard's "Hot 100 for 1961 – Top Sides of the Year".

 Chart performance

 In popular culture

-In an audition scene in the film Mulholland Drive, the Linda Scott recording was lip-synched to by an auditioning actress Camilla Rhodes (Melissa George); a character who bears some resemblance to Linda Scott herself.
+In an audition scene in the film Mulholland Drive, the Linda Scott recording was lip-synched to by an auditioning actress Camilla Rhodes (Melissa George), a character who bears some resemblance to Linda Scott herself.
 The Linda Scott version also features as the title song of The Girl (2012) and as the opening theme for Japanese television personality Matsuko Deluxe's program Matsuko no Shiranai Sekai.
 This version was sampled by rapper Mac Miller on "Knock Knock", which appeared on his 2010 mixtape K.I.D.S..
 The opening theme for the 1992 television series Billy featured a version of the song performed by Sonny Rollins, created especially for the series.